The Colour Brown

 - Coffee, chocolate, crispy bread

-- Wood and woody colours make the home a warm and cosy place (in perfect contrast to white, that's how I love my home)
+- Wood and woody colors make the home a warm and cozy place (in perfect contrast to white, that's how I love my home)

 - Often brown refers to poverty, because dyes were quite expensive in medieval times.
 Cowls of the Franciscan monks for example were homespun, brownish and simple.

-- Brown is ranking quite low on the list of favourite colours
+- Brown is ranking quite low on the list of favorite colors

-- Yet brown covers pretty much of the (subtractive) spectrum, for most warm colours turn brown when darkened or mixed
+- Yet brown covers pretty much of the (subtractive) spectrum, for most warm colors turn brown when darkened or mixed

-- Brown is the classic camouflage colour in the animal kingdom
+- Brown is the classic camouflage color in the animal kingdom

 - Horn jewellery is of course mostly coloured brown